Moving During COVID-19 (What You Must Know!)

 Yes – 3 Men Movers is open for business.
 San Antonio and Austin stay-at-home orders clearly define moving services as an essential service.
 The Dallas and Houston orders define Transportation and Logistics as essential services.

 We’ll support any crews that decide to stop conducting moves and self-isolate.

-Every crew member is required to participate in a once-a-day temperature check and health screening using drive-through checkpoints that we have set up throughout Texas.
+Every crew member is required to participate in a weekly temperature check and health screening using drive-through checkpoints that we have set up throughout Texas.
 If they visited a home with someone exhibiting flu-like symptoms, they must have their temperatures checked multiple times daily.
 Abnormal readings or symptoms require crew members to be cleared by a physician before continuing to work.

 Crew Leaders are asked to sign a COVID-19 Crew Leader Pledge to follow safety guidelines.

 Crew members are encouraged to wash their hands often for 20 seconds, use hand sanitizer with over 70% alcohol, and refrain from touching their faces throughout each day.